-Engineering is often reduced to, “are we on track to deliver XYZ feature by the deadline?”
+Engineering is often reduced to, “Are we on track to deliver XYZ feature by the deadline?”

-You say… “Each team uses it to estimate how much work they can get done in a sprint.”
+You say, “Each team uses it to estimate how much work they can get done in a sprint.”

-They hear… “We can use it to measure dev org output over time and rank team performance.”
+They hear, “We can use it to measure dev org output over time and rank team performance.”

-They say… “Let’s start presenting velocity in every executive meeting and at every all-hands!”
+They say, “Let’s start presenting velocity in every executive meeting and at every all-hands!”

-What you should think… “It’s a trap!”
+What you should think is, “It’s a trap!”